4uwebsite/PWA-Core/README.md

 # PWA-Core
  A sample app to understand the core structure of PWAs.

+# ONLY FOR ASSETS.
+NOT FOR DBs.
+Lookup project XXX for DB caching.

 # Shell vs Dynamic Assets
  Model your app in a way where the SHELL (assential) assets are cached (including fallbacks) so that the app works offline.
 DYNAMIC assets can be cached too; ideally when they are requested.
  ## Shell Assets (Pre-Caching)